-In 2021 (updated in 2022), Hayes conducted a Health Technology Assessment for the use of fecal FMT to treat adults with UC that has not adequately responded to medical management.
+In 2021-(updated in 2022), Hayes conducted a Health Technology Assessment for the use of feeal FMT to treat adults with UC that has not adequately responded to medical management.
 The assessment appoints FMT as a conventional treatment for individuals with rCDI.
 Its role as a possible treatment to help individuals with UC accomplish remission remains to be determined, chiefly due to an absence of standardized FMT protocols and immense heterogeneity in study design.
 A low-quality body of evidence proposes that donor FMT (dFMT) may result in clinical remission, clinical response, and reduced disease severity in some individuals with UC that has not responded sufficiently to regular medical care.
 The use of dFMT is safe, with usually mild and transient complications, among the RCTs comparing dFMT with placebo or autologous FMT (aFMT) in individuals with UC.
 Considerable ambiguity remains due to irregularities in results across studies and heterogeneity in treatment protocols.
+Based on a review of abstracts, in the 2023 update there are nine newly published studies that may meet the inclusion criteria set out in the report, which was published in 2021.
+The 2023 update required no change in current Rating of C.

 In 2022, Huang and associates conducted a systematic review with a meta-analysis of FMT for treating UC to assess the efficiency and safety due to FMT's promising yet controversial therapy for UC.
 The systematic review consisted of 34 articles, the meta-analysis 16 articles, including 4 RCTs, two controlled clinical trials, and 10 cohort studies.
-The study led to finding the donor FMT more effective than the placebo for achieving total remission with results as follows: RR 2.77, 95% CI 1.54-4.98; P = .0007), clinical remission (RR: 0.33, 95% CI: 0.24-0.41; P < .05), and steroid-free remission (RR: 3.63, 95% CI: 1.57-8.42; P = .003).
-There was no statistically significant difference in the incidence of serious adverse events (RR: 0.88, 95% CI: 0.34-2.31, P =

-.8), and in the subgroup analysis, there were significant differences between the pooled clinical remission rates for different regions, degrees of severity of the disease, and individuals with steroid or non-steroid dependent UC.
+The study led to finding the donor FMT more effective than the placebo for achieving total remission with results as follows: RR 2.77, 95% CI 1.54-4.98; $\mathbf{pP} = .0007$ ), clinical remission (RR: 0.33, 95% CI: 0.24-0.41; $\mathbf{pP} < .05$ ), and steroid-free remission (RR: 3.63, 95% CI: 1.57-8.42; $\mathbf{Pp} = .003$ ).
+There was no statistically significant difference in the incidence of serious adverse events (RR: 0.88, 95% CI: 0.34-2.31, $\mathbf{pP} = .8$ ), and in the subgroup analysis, there were significant differences between the pooled clinical remission rates for different regions, degrees of severity of the disease, and individuals with steroid or non-steroid dependent UC.
 Limitations to the study include small sample size and bias risk, and the subgroup analysis is only performed on populations and outcomes.
-The authors concluded that FMT can achieve clinical remission and may achieve steroid-free remission for individuals with UC; however, more extensive studies and clinical trials that report these factors are urgently needed to determine the best conditions for FMT.
+The authors concluded that FMT can achieve clinical remission and may achieve steroid-free remission for individuals with UC;

+however, more extensive studies and clinical trials that report these factors are urgently needed to determine the best conditions for FMT.